linz/qgis-plugin-repository/README.md

 ## Repository API
 ### Plugin management endpoints
+\* For specifics on API schema see the swagger docs at `<API_URL>/docs`

-Plugin Repository endpoints are as below:
+Plugin Repository endpoints and verbs are as below:
 * **`/plugin` `POST`**
   * Upload a new version of a plugin
   * Usage: _```curl -X POST -H 'Content-Type: application/octet-stream' -H "authorization: